 In partnership with GORE, two new exclusive-to-Castelli fabrics have been developed for the latest Gabba and Perfetto, making them more waterproof, more breathable, and better fitting.
 The Gabba RoS ($199.99 USD) features a lightly insulated, windproof and waterproof fabric on the front panel, with a lighter, stretchier fabric on the back helping regulate temperature.

-The Perfetto RoS products offer lighter-weight protection from the elements, forgoing the insulation of the Gabba RoS.
-The long tail and reflective panel on the back carry over from the previous iteration, but the rear pockets have been reconfigured – there are now two larger pockets, allowing easier access for gloved hands – with a pump sleeve on the centre-right hand side to keep things organised.
+The Perfetto RoS features the same fabrics as the Gabba; the long tail and reflective panel on the back carry over from the previous iteration, but the rear pockets have been reconfigured – there are now two larger pockets, allowing easier access for gloved hands – with a pump sleeve on the centre-right hand side to keep things organised.
 Shoulder seams are now taped, and the Perfetto RoS long-sleeve ($229.99 USD) and convertible jacket ($259.99 USD) now get side-zipped vents.

 The Perfetto RoS convertible jacket has had a redesign of its removable sleeves, with the zippers now sitting just above the elbow and circling three-quarters of the circumference of the arm.
 The zippers are discreetly covered so that they’re not really visible from the outside.